On the Consistency of Graph-based Bayesian Learning and the Scalability of Sampling Algorithms: Numerical Study

 A further point to note is that ---even though from a theoretical and applied viewpoint it is clearly desirable that the data is informative--- computational challenges in Bayesian settings often arise when the data is highly informative.
-This is so in the context of importance sampling and particle filters \cite{agapiou2015importance}, \cite{sanz2016importance}, where certain notion of distance between prior and proposal characterizes the algorithmic complexity.
-In the context of the pCN MCMC algorithms, if $\Phi$ is constant then the algorithm has acceptance probability $1.$ On the other hand, large Lipschitz constant of $\Phi$ (which translates to a posterior that is far from the prior) leads to small spectral gap.
+This is also the case in the context of importance sampling and particle filters \citep{agapiou2015importance,sanz2016importance}, where certain notion of distance between prior and proposal characterizes the algorithmic complexity.
+In the context of the pCN MCMC algorithms, if $\Phi$ is constant, the algorithm has acceptance probability $1.$ On the other hand, large Lipschitz constant of $\Phi$ (which translates to a posterior that is far from the prior) leads to small spectral gap.
 Indeed, tracking the spectral gap of pCN in terms of model parameters via the understanding of Lipschitz constants is in principle possible, and will be the subject of further work.
 In particular, small observation noise $\sigma$ leads to deterioration of the pCN performance, see Figure \ref{fig:Mixing chain different sigmas}.
 This issue may be alleviated by the use of the generalized version of pCN introduced in \cite{rudolf2015generalization}.
 Figures \ref{fig:Mixing chain different times} and \ref{fig:Mixing chain different values of p} investigate the role of the parameters $t$ and $p$.
 All these figures show the posterior mean at one of the inputs, and the true graph posterior means have been computed with the formulae in the appendix.

-Table \ref{table3} shows the large $n$ robustness of pCN methods, while also exhibits its deterioration in the fully supervised case $n=p.$ The table shows the average acceptance probability with model parameters $\beta = 0.01,$ $p=200,$ $\varepsilon_n = 2 n^{-1/4}$ for the semi-supervised setting, and same parameters but with $p=n$ for the fully supervised case.
+Table \ref{table3} shows the large $n$ robustness of pCN methods, while table \ref{table4} exhibits its deterioration in the fully supervised case $n=p.$ The tables show the average acceptance probability with model parameters $\beta = 0.01,$ $p=200,$ $\varepsilon_n = 2 n^{-1/4}$ for the semi-supervised setting, and same parameters but with $p=n$ for the fully supervised case.
 The corresponding graph-posterior means are shown in Figure \ref{fig:Discrete Posterior Differences with Variable n}.